 Lesson Group 1: Orientation: Ashworth College Career ProgramLearning at Ashworth

 The goals and values of Ashworth College; time management; creating a realistic weekly and monthly study schedule; the nature and purpose of assessments; how to study effectively to prepare for and take an online examination; developing the skill sets necessary for success in the twenty-first century.

-Preventive care; proper housing and sanitation; nutritional needs and feeding methods of dogs and cats in different life-cycle stages; common zoonotic diseases; vaccine requirements.
+Aspects of preventive care; proper housing and sanitation for dogs and cats; nutritional needs; feeding methods for different life cycle stages; common zoonotic diseases; vaccine requirements.